danmux/grex/README.md

 Grex
 ====

-Grex - a flock of storage - and application server cluster - sharded and redundant - with apllication objec cache coordination
+Grex - a flock of storage - and application server cluster - sharded and redundant - with apllication object cache coordination

 Why
 ---